architect/arc.codes.next/src/docs/en/reference/functions/scheduled-functions.md

 ## Getting started

-To get started with scheduled functions we must first add the `@scheduled` pragma to our `.arc` manifest file.
+To get started with scheduled functions we must first add the `@scheduled` pragma to our `app.arc` manifest file.
 There is a specific syntax for setting the frequency for triggering our scheduled functions.

 ### Syntax
 - Lowercase alphanumeric string